Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 3. Create the visual in a *factory* using the property map.

-    Visuals are created using the methods of the [Tizen.NUI.VisualFactory](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.VisualFactory.html) class:
+    Visuals are created using the methods of the [Tizen.NUI.VisualFactory](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.VisualFactory.html) class:

-    ```
+    ```csharp
     _colorVisual = VisualFactory.Instance.CreateVisual(colorVisual);
     ```

 4. Register the visual.

     Visuals must be registered with a unique property index, which is used for direct access to the visual.
 The index is used to link a view to a visual.
 Registering the visual also enables additional functionality, such as connecting the visual to the window.
-The `RegisterVisual()` method of the [Tizen.NUI.BaseComponents.CustomView](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.CustomView.html) class stores the visual handle within the UI component.
+The `RegisterVisual()` method of the [Tizen.NUI.BaseComponents.CustomView](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.BaseComponents.CustomView.html) class stores the visual handle within the UI component.

-    ```
+    ```csharp
     RegisterVisual(ColorVisualPropertyIndex, _colorVisual);
     ```